 HMRC's standard enquiry attack vectors on pre-abolition MDR claims fall into four patterns.
 Each requires a different defence approach.

 Linked-transactions substance.
 HMRC tests whether the linked-transactions claim has substance under section 108 (or whether unlinked transactions should have been linked).
-The defence is the commercial-reality evidence: vendor and purchaser connection or otherwise; the negotiation timeline; the documentary trail establishing whether the transactions were part of a single scheme.
+Your defence is the commercial-reality evidence: vendor and purchaser connection or otherwise; the negotiation timeline; the documentary trail establishing whether the transactions were part of a single scheme.
 Where the linked claim was made simply to access MDR's per-dwelling averaging on transactions that were not commercially linked, the substance defence is weak.

 The transitional-cohort decision tree

 Branch one: the section 7(4)(a) substantially-performed route.
 Was the contract entered into between 7 March and 31 May 2024 inclusive, and did substantial performance under FA 2003 section 44 occur before 1 June 2024?
 Substantial performance is reached when the buyer (or a connected person) takes possession of substantially the whole of the property, when a substantial amount of the consideration (in practice usually 90% or more) is paid, or when the first payment of rent under a lease is made.
 If yes, the transaction is inside the section 7(4)(a) protection and MDR remains available subject to the standard Schedule 6B eligibility tests.
-The documentary timeline (possession evidence, payment records, licence-to-occupy agreements) is the load-bearing proof.
+Your documentary timeline (possession evidence, payment records, licence-to-occupy agreements) is the load-bearing proof.

 Branch two: the section 7(4)(b) pre-6-March-2024 contract route.
 Was the contract entered into on or before 6 March 2024 (Spring Budget 2024 day)?
 If yes, the section 7(4)(b) protection is potentially available.
 The next check is the section 7(5) anti-forestalling rule: was the contract varied after 6 March 2024 in a way that affected the consideration or the property; were the rights under it assigned or transferred after that date; was an option, right of pre-emption, or similar right granted under the contract exercised after that date; or was the transaction effected in pursuance of a sub-sale, novation, or further transaction created after that date?
 If any anti-forestalling trigger fired, the protection is defeated and MDR is unavailable.
 If no trigger fired, the contract retains MDR and the post-1-June-2024 completion is computed under the full Schedule 6B architecture as in force on 31 May 2024.